 Many pool owners and property managers are discovering the ease and benefits of using keyless entry locks for recreational areas.
 For public and community pools with hundreds of residents that require access, it’s more secure and cost-effective to go keyless for a number of reasons.
 Keyless entry systems eliminate the need for making copies of keys and periodically changing the locks.

-Apartment complexes and homeowner associations are quickly adopting locks that work with key fobs or access cards because it’s easy to grant immediate access to pool members.
+Apartment complexes and homeowner associations are quickly adopting locks that work with key fobs or proximity cards because it’s easy to grant immediate access to pool members.
 All they have to do is pass their fob or card in front of a digital reader.
 At the same time, keyless systems make it possible to restrict times the pool can be accessed and block entry to specific users when necessary.

 Keypad Access Locks for Pools